-Undernourishment means that a person is not able to acquire enough food to meet the daily minimum dietary energy requirements.
-FAO defines hunger as being synonymous with chronic undernourishment.
+Undernourishment means that a person is unable to acquire enough food to meet the daily minimum dietary energy requirements.
+Food and Agriculture Organization defines hunger as being synonymous with chronic undernourishment.
 India has been growing steadily richer in recent years, but it still has more malnourished people, especially children, than any other country.
-A big, nationwide study from 2005 and 2006, the National Family Health Survey (NFHS), found that 42.5% of children under five years old were underweight.
+And, this situation has dire outcomes over time.

 The food is prepared in centralized hi-tech kitchens using the best cooking equipment in the most effective, efficient and hygienic manner in compliance with all the set ISO regulations.

 Our vision is to serve nutritious and sanctified high quality food to the underprivileged children in India.
-In line with the objectives of the Mid Day Meal project our Goal is to increase enrolment in schools, reduce malnutrition and ensure no child is deprived of an Education due to Poverty and Hunger.
+In line with the objectives of the Mid-day Meal project, our goal is to increase enrolment in schools, reduce malnutrition and ensure no child is deprived of education due to poverty and hunger.

-We would soon like to expand our project to cover 1.5 million meals by 2020 daily.
+We are in the process of expanding our project to cover 1.5 million daily meals by 2020.